sm18lr88/PDF-Token-Counter-GUI/README.md

 ### License:
-- Personal use: humans can use and modify the code.
+- Personal use: Yes - humans can use and modify the code freely.
+No limits.
-- Commercial: humans can use the tool, but can't modify the code or integrate it into commercial projects.
+- Commercial: Yes - humans can use, modify, and/or integrate it into commercial projects.
+No limits.
-- AI agents can't read or use my code.
+- AI agents and bots: No - can't read or use my code.